storybookjs/react-native/CONTRIBUTING.md

 Within the `examples` folder of the Storybook repo, you will find kitchen sink examples of storybook implementations for the various platforms that storybook supports.

+Not only do these show many of the options and addons available, they are also automatically linked to all the development packages.
+We highly encourage you to use these to develop/test contributions on.

 #### React and Vue

 1. `yarn storybook`